 An exercise for brain health, meditation has the power to rewire positive traits, diminish fear, stress and negativity and prevent sickness in the long run.

 Other benefits include lowered blood pressure and reduced memory loss.
-The practise of pranayama (yogic breathing) when done for 15-20 minutes at the beginning of the day and before you retire for the night ensures utmost rest and relaxation.
+The practice of pranayama (yogic breathing), when done for 15-20 minutes at the beginning of the day and before you retire for the night, ensures utmost relaxation.

-If you’re new to daily meditation start with 5 minutes or lesser and make gradual progress.
+If you’re new to daily meditation, start with 5 minutes or less and gradually progress.